katydid/parser/types.md

 ## Numeric

+All numeric types are covered by `float64`, `int64`, `uint64` or worst case arbitrary-precision `decimal` values.
+Everything could also be covered by one type (for example `int64`) for fast comparisons and covering the rest with an arbitrary-precision decimal values via a `string`.

 ### ASN.1

+decimal:

 * Big Endian Two’s Complement signed integers of user-defined length
 * Big Endian unsigned integers of user-defined length